 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 The Data Protection Policy enables Dyfed-Powys Police to establish good practices around the use and handling of information, promote a culture of awareness and improvement and comply with legislation.
-Its aim is to provide employees with a framework that outlines the appropriate use of personal data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act (DPA) 2018 and other related legislation.
+Its aim is to provide Officers, Police staff and volunteers with a framework that outlines the appropriate use of personal data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act (DPA) 2018 and other related legislation.

-This policy is essential in helping Dyfed-Powys Police employees understand how to look after the information they use in order to fulfil their duties and provide the best possible service.
-It should also assist in promoting a culture of awareness and improvement across the Force surrounding responsibilities and accountability regarding data protection, the data protection principles, data protection breach reporting and data subject rights.
+This policy is essential in helping Dyfed-Powys Police officers, Police staff and volunteers understand how to look after the information they use to fulfil their duties and provide the best possible service.
+It should also assist in promoting a culture of awareness and improvement across the Force in respect to everyone’s responsibilities and accountability regarding data protection, the data protection principles, data protection breach reporting and data subject rights.

-Information is a powerful tool and a vital asset, in regard to both law enforcement processing and the management of services and resources across the Force.
-It is of paramount importance that employees have access to the information they need to undertake their duties safely and effectively, but also that confidential and sensitive information remains secure.
-This applies to information relating to the organisation, its employees and the public.
+Information is a powerful tool and a vital asset.
+It is of paramount importance that officers, Police staff and volunteers, have access to the information they need to undertake their duties safely and effectively, but also that confidential and sensitive information remains secure.
+This applies to information relating to the organisation, its personnel, and the public, this will include information that has been obtained from external parties and organisations and being processed by the Force.
 It is also vital that appropriate policies, procedures and processes provide a solid foundation for data protection compliance across the entire Force.

-Applies (but not limited) to: All categories of Dyfed-Powys Police employees, whether full-time, part-time, permanent, fixed term, temporary (including agency staff, associates and contractors) or seconded staff.
-Any employee accessing and using Force assets and property must have due regard to the contents of this policy.
+Applies (but not limited) to: All categories of Dyfed-Powys Police officers and staff, whether full-time, part-time, permanent, fixed term, temporary (including agency staff, associates and contractors), seconded staff and volunteers.
+Police Officers, staff and volunteers accessing and using Force assets and property must have due regard to the contents of this policy.

 Dyfed-Powys Police complies with the College of Policing Authorised Professional Practice (APP) on Information Management.
-The APP provides clear standards and guidance in regards to UK data protection legislation.
-In addition, Dyfed-Powys Police follows any and all relevant guidance provided by the Information Commissioner’s Office (ICO) in regard to data protection matters.
+The APP provides clear standards and guidance in regard to UK data protection legislation.
+In addition, Dyfed-Powys Police follows relevant guidance provided by the Information Commissioner’s Office (ICO) regarding data protection matters.

-All employees are required to understand their responsibilities under UK data protection legislation.
-Data protection is the responsibility of ALL employees and this policy must be adhered to at all times.
-This policy is triggered as soon as an authorised individual comes into contact with personal data processed by, or on behalf of, Dyfed-Powys Police.
+All officers, Police staff and volunteers are required to understand their responsibilities under UK data protection legislation.
+Data protection is the responsibility of ALL personnel and this policy must be adhered to at all times.
+This policy is triggered as soon as an authorised individual encounters personal data processed by, or on behalf of, Dyfed-Powys Police.

 There are many potential risks to the Force, if this policy is not adhered to.
 These include, but are not limited to: